 Every IT Manager should perform a business risk assessment for each key infrastructure that is responsible for the management, maintenance, and/or storage of data, be it cloud, or on-prem.
 An assessment should define, and identify the importance that data repositories play in housing critical data within an organization.
 The assessment should also define and document the disaster contingency and recovery plan for each manager’s area of responsibility.
 Questions that plan should answer include:

 - What are the applicable risks to availability?

 - What is our prioritization of recovery?

-Businesses must have a Contingency Plan documented in the event that hardware, software or networks become dysfunctional or simply go down.
-This plan should explain the nature of the system unavailability in the event of an outage, and will detail a predetermined recovery process that should be implemented to regain operation.
+Businesses must have a contingency plan documented in the event that hardware, software or networks become dysfunctional or simply go down.
+This plan should explain the nature of the system unavailability in the event of an outage, and should detail a predetermined recovery process that will be implemented to regain operation.
 The contingency plan should describe, if necessary, off-site computer operations or temporary hardware or software use.
-Businesses should regularly test, and review this plan for updates to technology or other circumstances that may change.
+Businesses should test regularly, and review this plan for updates to technology or other circumstances that may change.

 Consider Disaster Recovery as a Service

 Disaster Recovery as a Service (DRaaS) is an approach to data recovery that has gained popularity over the years.
 Based in the cloud, DRaaS has many capabilities that traditional disaster recovery does not, including cost-effectiveness, and scalability.
 DRaaS vendor, Acronis explains how their solution works, stating:

 “It will back up and replicate your systems into an on-site appliance and Acronis cloud data center.
 In case of outage, we can recover and restart your systems locally or in our cloud so you can continue providing IT services to your internal and external constituents until you can safely fail back.”

 A Data Backup Plan should define and address, at minimum, the following: